machinetranslate/machinetranslate.org/applications/translation-and-localization.md

 ---
+title: Translation and localization
-description: Machine translation for professional translation and localization
+description: Machine translation for translation and localization
 ---

-# Translation and localization

 Machine translation is a key technology in professional **translation and localization** workflows.